Join a community of like-minded people to learn life-changing communication skills.

 Who is this course for?

 Parents who need tools to deal with conflicts with their child(ren).
 Come on your own or, if you can arrange the babysitting, with your partner.
-The calls will be interactive.
+It’s an interactive audio-visual course over the period of six weeks.
 We ask that you agree to attend at least five of the six sessions.
 If you are going to miss more than one session, we ask that you book on a later cycle.
 In order to create a safe space for sharing, we will only be sharing recordings of the sessions with attendees on the course who aren’t able to make a particular evening i.e. there isn’t a ‘watch only’ option.
-To give attention to each person on the course, we are limiting the number of participants to 18.
+To give attention to each person on the course, we are limiting the number of participants to 20.

 Preparation (not required to participate)